MohitGoel92/Microsoft-Excel/README.md

 ### Working with Name Ranges

 A named range is where one or more cells are grouped together and have been given a name.
 Using named ranges can make formulas easier to read and understand.
 They also provide simple navigation via the *Name Box*.
-For example, if we wanted to find the sum total of a range of cells, the formula may look like the below:
+For example, if we wanted to find the sum total of a range of cells, the function may look like the below:

 ```
 =SUM(C5:C9)